Instructions for authors

 [5] B. Simon, Sturm oscillation and comparison theorems, [in:] W.O.
 Amrein, A.M.
 Hintz, D.B.
 Hinton (eds.), Sturm-Liouville Theory: Past and Present, Birkhäuser Verlag, Basel, 2005, pp. 29-43.

 Affiliations.
-At the end of the paper (after the references) the author should put complete affiliations and the address for manuscript correspondence (including e-mail, address).
+At the end of the paper (after the references), the author should provide complete affiliations and the address for manuscript correspondence (including email and physical address).

 Review procedure

 Any manuscripts received for review will be treated as confidential documents.
-They are first evaluated by the editors to determine if they merit full external review.
-Reviewers for Opuscula Mathematica are selected from the wider scientific community by the editors on the basis of their knowledge of the field.
-All papers are reviewed in a single-blind manner, that is, reviewer names are anonymised, so the Journal does not share their identity with the authors.
-Reviewers are chosen in such a way that any potential conflict of interest (including any financial, personal or other relationships) between them and the authors is disclosed.
-The corresponding author is then informed of the editorial decision by e-mail.
-It is rare for submitted manuscripts to be accepted without the need for revision.
-Please note that the request for a revision does not guarantee acceptance.
-Current acceptance rate for considered papers is about 15 percent.
+They are initially evaluated by the editors to determine whether they merit full external review.
+Reviewers for Opuscula Mathematica are selected from the broader scientific community by the editors based on their expertise in the field.
+All papers are reviewed in a single-blind manner, meaning that reviewer names are anonymized, and the Journal does not disclose their identities to the authors.
+Reviewers are chosen in a way that ensures any potential conflicts of interest (including financial, personal, or other relationships) between them and the authors are disclosed.
+The corresponding author is then informed of the editorial decision via email.
+It is uncommon for submitted manuscripts to be accepted without the need for revision.
+Please note that a request for revision does not guarantee acceptance.
+The current acceptance rate for considered papers is approximately 15 percent.

 Copyright declaration